Varun-Goyal/Sentiment-Analysis-on-Twitter/README.md

-# CMPE-272-Assignment-3
-Twitter Sentiment Analysis
+# Sentiment Analysis on Twitter

+This project performs sentiment analysis on a twitter stream, indicating whether the given tweet is positive or negative.

+Technologies used: AlchemyAPI, Python, MongoDb and R.